superluminar-io/terraform-workshop/1-getting-started/README.md

 # Getting started

-Welcome to the first lab! 🥳 Let's get started by bootstrapping Terraform and deploying some resources to AWS.
+Let's get started by bootstrapping Terraform and deploying some resources to AWS.
 Instead of just deploying some random resources, we want to create an S3 bucket and enable static website hosting.
 Ultimately, we serve a static HTML file.

 ## Bootstrap Terraform